Kolmogorov Complicity And The Parable Of Lightning

 Some other beliefs will be found to correlate heavily with lightning-heresy.
 Maybe atheists are more often lightning-heretics; maybe believers in global warming are too.
 The enemies of these groups will have a new cudgel to beat them with, “If you believers in global warming are so smart and scientific, how come so many of you believe in lightning, huh?”
 Even the savvy Kolmogorovs within the global warming community will be forced to admit that their theory just seems to attract uniquely crappy people.
 It won’t be very convincing.
 Any position correlated with being truth-seeking and intelligent will be always on the retreat, having to forever apologize that so many members of their movement screw up the lightning question so badly.

 Some people in the know will try to warn their friends and students – “Look, just between you and me, lightning obviously comes before thunder, but for the love of God don’t say that in public“.
 Just as long as they’re sure that student will never want to blackmail them later.
 And won’t be able to gain anything by ratting them out.
 And that nobody will hack their private email ten years later, then get them fired or imprisoned or burned at the stake or whatever the appropriate punishment for lightning-heresy is.
 It will become well-known that certain academic fields like physics and mathematics are full of crypto-lightning-heretics.
-Everyone will agree that physicists and mathematicians are useless eggheads who are probably good at some specific problems, but so blind to the context of important real-world issues that they can’t be trusted on anything less abstruse than e equalling mc squared.
-Dishonest careerist mediocre physicists willing to go in front of the camera and say “I can reassure everyone that physics proves thunder comes before lightning, and any scientists saying otherwise are just liars and traitors” will get all the department chairs and positions of power.
+Everyone will agree that the intelligentsia are useless eggheads who are probably good at some specific problems, but so blind to the context of important real-world issues that they can’t be trusted on anything less abstruse than e equalling mc squared.
+Dishonest careerists willing to go in front of the camera and say “I can reassure everyone, as a physicist that physics proves sound can travel faster than light, and any scientists saying otherwise are just liars and traitors” will get all the department chairs and positions of power.

 But the biggest threat is to epistemology.
 The idea that everything in the world fits together, that all knowledge is worth having and should be pursued to the bitter end, that if you tell one lie the truth is forever after your enemy – all of this is incompatible with even as stupid a mistruth as switching around thunder and lightning.
 People trying to make sense of the world will smash their head against the glaring inconsistency where the speed of light must be calculated one way in thunderstorms and another way everywhere else.
 Try to start a truth-seeking community, and some well-meaning idiot will ask “Hey, if we’re about pursuing truth, maybe one fun place to pursue truth would be this whole lightning thing that has everyone all worked up, what does everybody think about this?”
 They will do this in perfect innocence, because they don’t know that everyone else has already thought about it and agreed to pretend it’s true.
 And you can’t just tell them that, because then you’re admitting you don’t really think it’s true.
 And why should they even believe you if you tell them?
 Would you present your evidence?
 Would you dare?